MediaComem/comem-devmobil/IMAGE-UPLOAD.md

     // Take a picture.
     // This creates an observable of picture data. return this.takePicture().pipe(
+      // Once the picture has been taken, transform it as a base64 string representation. switchMap((photo) => this.readAsBase64(photo)),
-      // Once the picture has been taken, upload it to the qimg API.
+      // With the base64 representation of the image, upload it to the qimg API.
       // This returns a new observable of the resulting QimgImage object. switchMap((data) => this.uploadPicture(data)),
       // Once the picture has been uploaded, log a message to the console